thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 ```

 Ironically, in the end, it was a simple IP address typo.
 This is a great example of how you can spend a lot of time
-troubleshooting advanced backend issues, when in reality it was a simple config mistake missing 1 digit in the IP address.
-Whoops.
+troubleshooting advanced issues, when in reality it was a simple config mistake missing 1 digit in the IP address. *Whoops*

 We can see the agents are now 'green' and connecting successfully to our Zabbix server.

 ![Green](images/zbx-green.jpg)

-### First we check to make sure our agents are sending frequent updates from the host machines.
+### First we make sure our agents are sending frequent updates from the host machines.

-We navigate to Monitoring > Latest Data > look for various data metrics and periodic value changes:
+Navigate to Monitoring > Latest Data > look for various data metrics and periodic value changes:

 ![Latest Data](images/latest-data.jpg)

-### Now we run a Linux command to stress and put the VM1's CPU under load - to see the CPU utilization difference updated in Zabbix:
+### Now we run a Linux command to stress and put host1's CPU under load - to see the CPU utilization difference updated in Zabbix:

 We run this command.
 The 'yes' process string is outputting 'Y' continuously - the /dev/null & throws the 'yes' away so it doesn't appear on screen and runs it in the background.